-- Black pants, shorts, and skirts/skorts are permitted. - Absolutely no "sagging".
+- Boys and Girls grades 9th-11th black, loose fitting, pants or shorts (shorts must be knee length) - Boys and Girls grade 12 khaki, loose fitting, pants or shorts (shorts must be knee length) - Absolutely no "sagging".
 Every student will wear their pants in a business casual manner.
 The definition of sagging is not determined by the student.
-The definition of sagging is determined by the administration of TEACH.
+The definition of sagging is determined by the administration of TEACH Tech Charter High School (TTCHS).
 All students will wear their pants in the manner described by TEACH administration. - Uniform pants for all grade levels and all genders must be LOOSE FITTING.
-Yoga pants or any other type of form fitting pants are never to be worn at TEACH. - Belts must be worn at all times by all students.
-The belt must be "Business Casual".
+Yoga pants or any other type of form fitting pants are never to be worn at TTCHS. - Belts must be worn at all times by all students at TTCHS.
+The belt must be "Business Casual" and have a clasp with a tooth to secure the belt.
+No ring belt clasps.
 No Bling!